the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 Anyone with ears to hear should hear!"

 And he also said, "God's country is like someone throwing starters onto the earth, who sleeps and wakes up night and day while the starters come out of the earth and grow, but they don't understand how.
-On its own, the earth gives first the thin part, then the big part, then the food in the big part.
+On its own, the earth gives first the thin part, then the big part, then the grass food in the big part.
 But when the field is ready, they get out the field-knife, because it is time to bring the food in."

 And he also said,
 "What should we say God's country is like?
 What word picture should we use for it?
 It is like a food starter thrown on the earth.
 Even though it's the smallest of them all, when it is thrown on the ground, it grows up and becomes the biggest grown food, and makes branches so the birds of the air can make their homes where it blocks the sun."

 With many word pictures like that, he told them the word, as they could hear it.
 He didn't say anything except in word pictures, but alone with his students, he explained everything.

 On that day, when it was close to night, he said "Let's go to the other side."
 And leaving the crowd, they took him in the boat, just the way he was.
 Other boats were with him.
 And there was a huge wind and the waves hit the boat so that it was already getting full of water.
 But Jesus was sleeping on a soft thing in the back of the boat.